 Mavi: The queer one.

 Geo: Yeah, I like talking with my hands and that kind of shit.
 I’m read as more feminine and I definitely get less respect from men.
-I mean, I would say if I walk into a pipe shop and I’m like, “Hey, I need help,” they are big assholes with me.
+I mean, I would say if I walk into a bike shop and I’m like, “Hey, I need help,” they are big assholes with me.
 And they make fun.
 It’s super crazy.
 I’m like “Really?
 Come on.”
 And then I’m just left alone.
 Then I say “Okay, that’s fine I’ll fix it myself.”
 So to answer the question, I think it depends on where you are.

 empower / weapon